 - French fries/Nachos

 Are you looking for more dinner ideas?
-Then have a look at these recipes:
+Then check out following recipes:

 - Healthy Vegetable Gyoza

 - Vegan Cheesy Potato Casserole

 I would be very happy to get feedback from you!
 If you try this vegan Tzatziki recipe, please leave me a comment with a ⭐️ rating.
 Are you active on Instagram or Facebook?
 If you post a picture of this Tzatziki, please link to me with @plantiful.heart so I can see your creation! 🤩